TIBCOSoftware/snappy-cloud-tools/docker/README.md

 **Use a PetSet to create SnappyData Services**

-In Kubernetes, most pod management abstractions group them into disposable units of work that compose a micro service.
-Replication controllers for example, are designed with a weak guarantee - that there should be N replicas of a particular pod template.
+In Kubernetes, most pod management abstractions group them into disposable units of work that compose a microservice.
+Replication controllers, for example, are designed with a weak guarantee - that there should be N replicas of a particular pod template.
 The pods are treated as stateless units, if one of them is unhealthy or superseded by a newer version, the system just disposes it.
 [Please refer to the PetSet documentation.](http://kubernetes.io/docs/user-guide/petset/)

 Creates a SnappyData cluster that consists of three pods using [snappydata.yml](https://raw.githubusercontent.com/SnappyDataInc/snappy-cloud-tools/master/docker/kubernetes/snappydata.yml) PetSet.